An Experimental Study of Semantic Continuity for Deep Learning Models: Experiment

 \subsubsection{LIME}

-LIME is a method of analyzing image correlation based on output probability.
-LIME can evaluate the model output in an objective way.
-The result is shown in Fig.~\ref{lime_img}.
-We take the third row of ImageNet results as an example to analyse the performance of these models.
-Compared with Resnet50, Resnet50C can be affected by more areas in the bread, indicating that the model is more dependent on the information in the bread.
-Similarly, it is apparent that Resnet50ADV+C relies on more information in the bread than Resnet50ADV does.
-This proves that by adding semantic continuity constraint, the result of LIME gets better.
-The model is more dependent on the information of the task-related information to produce output, while the influence of the task-unrelated information is weakened.
+LIME is a method for analyzing image correlation based on output probability, providing an objective evaluation of model output.
+The results are shown in Fig.~\ref{lime_img}.
+Using the third row of ImageNet results as an example, we can analyze the performance of these models.
+Compared to Resnet50, Resnet50C is influenced by more areas within the bread, indicating a greater dependence on information within the bread.
+Similarly, it is evident that Resnet50AdvC relies more on the bread's information than Resnet50Adv does.
+This demonstrates that the addition of the semantic continuity constraint improves the LIME results.
+The model becomes more reliant on task-related information for its output, while the influence of task-unrelated information is diminished.